Are Highly Sensitive People More Likely To Burn Out? (And What You Can Do About It)

 - Brain areas are very active when you perceive things because of complex processing of sensory information.

-Naturally, the fluorescent lighting in your office, the setup of offices as cubicles, the loud sounds of many people talking at once, and the smell of the fish from the microwave are super intense for you.
+Ugh!
+The fluorescent lighting in your office, the cubicles, loud sounds of many people talking at once, and the smell of the fish sticks from the microwave are super intense for you.
 This intensity puts you at higher risk of experiencing your environment as “too much” and therefore quickly burning out.

 What can Highly Sensitive People do to reduce/eliminate burnout?